swiftlang/swift/userdocs/diagnostics/multiple-inheritance.md

 # Multiple Inheritance

 In some programming languages, a class can inherit the interface of multiple base classes.
-Known as multiple inheritance, this feature can add significant complexity to the language and is unsupported in Swift.
-Instead, Swift allows composition of interfaces using protocols.
+Known as multiple inheritances, this feature can add significant complexity to the language and is unsupported in Swift.
+Instead, Swift allows the composition of interfaces using protocols.

 Consider the following example: